-A $35.00 check is required.
+A $35.00 check made out to "Elizabeth Township Sanitation" is required.
 You may send a paid self addressed postage envelope if you require more than a faxed copy.

 These letters are usually sent by the closing company, but you should check to make sure this is being handled.
 On rare occasions, the seller has had to handle this themselves.

 Information that should appear on the request letter is:

 Whether the request is for a purchase or a refinance of the property

 It is not necessary to do a dye test for a refinance but a lien letter must be completed.
 Sewer Lien letters and dye tests are not required for properties with a septic system.
 Lien letters are good for 1 month.